TheRed002/t-bot/prompts.md

 - MANDATORY: Integrate with existing risk management framework
 - MANDATORY: Use standard exception handling for capital allocation failures
 - MANDATORY: Apply performance decorators to allocation algorithms
-- MANDATORY: Use structured logging for all capital movements
+- MANDATORY: Use structured logging from src.core.logging for all capital movements and allocation decisions

 ### Task Details